Rishabbh-Sahu/semantic_lookalike_transformers/README.md

 3: i want a flight on twa from boston to denver <br>
 4: i need to go to san diego from toronto but i want to stopover in denver<br>

-Note: This output will change based on the targeted sentence
+Note: This output will vary based on the targeted sentence

 #### References:
 Kinldy download the data from the below link - <br>